10 – Burnt Offerings

 This track was featured on the third album, 1989’s Practice what you Preach.
 It shows progression on Testament’s part, not quite being out and out thrash and taking the approach of the 90’s post-thrash “groove metal” pioneered by the likes of Pantera and later Machine Head.
 It is not as overly technical as previous material and has more of a free-flowing feel.
 With that said, there are still some killer solos included and it is definitely fast in parts.

 # 5 – Into The Pit

-Probably Testament’s most iconic anthem off Legacy and one that the title would suggest is a fan favourite at live shows, even though it is not actually about moshing.
-The lyrical content is rather dark, being about falling into a deadly pit of death.
-It is one of the band’s shorter numbers, clocking in at just under three minutes and casting aside technicality in favour of pure speed and aggression.
+Probably Testament’s most iconic anthem off Legacy and one that the title would suggest is a fan favorite at live shows, even though it is not actually about moshing.
+The lyrical content is rather dark, about falling into a deadly pit of death.
+It is one of the band’s shorter numbers, clocking in at just under three minutes and casting aside technicality in favor of pure speed and aggression.
 All in all a definitive thrash metal classic.

 # 4 – Disciples of the Watch